aaguiare/final_project_ironhack/README.md

 This repository will include the following elements (apart from the ones defined in **Data**):

 - All the modules used to create the streamlit app that will be defined below
-- All the essential notebooks for data exploration and modellization of data
+- All the essential notebooks for data exploration and data modeling

 ```